 This is a copy of the email sent to newsletter subscribers on March 8, 2018.
-To subscribe to the newsletter, enter your email in the newsletter sign-up box at the bottom of this page.
+To subscribe to the newsletter, click here.

 Welcome to the latest edition of the U.S. Press Freedom Tracker newsletter!